cblanke2/gusty.bike/README.md

 ### Installing the system:

 * Simply run setup.sh on the desired machine running an Ubuntu-based Linux Distribution.
 Accept any necessary prompts.
 * Django CMS will prompt the user to create an admin account with password during installation instead of relying on defaults.

 ### Editing the site:

 * Navigate to the site URL and append /admin to reach the admin login.
 Use the account created during the installing stage to access administration priviledges.
 * The navigation bar across the top of the page makes it easy to reach the tools requiered to add and edit pages.

-* Add text, image carousels, embedded videos, and so on, onto a page using the side bar while in edit mode.
+* Add text, image carousels, embedded videos, and so on, onto a page using the content sidebar while in edit mode.
+  * The content sidebar can be called by selecting the icon in the far right of the toolbar

 ### Creating an Image Slider
 * To create an image carousel, simply follow these instructions: